 They regularly draw upon locals and friends willing to assist with their knowledge and expertise or just as more bodies to share the load.
 Lions frequently say that they cannot do what they do without the support of the community.
 Some special helpers are called “Friends of the Lions” because they are always available to help no matter what!

 Internationally, Lions Clubs’ core focus has been on vision testing; projects that identify problems to prevent blindness, improve and restore eyesight and improve eye health in general.
 Sedgefield Lions is no exception.
 Every year eye tests are carried out at various local schools and hundreds of children’s eyes are tested.

 People who have eye glasses they no longer use are encouraged to hand them on to the Lions.
+YOU CAN DO THIS BY PUTTING THEM IN THE MARKED BOX AT SEDGEFIELD PHARMACY.
 They can be effectively recycled by giving them to someone who needs them.
 It can change a life!
 From time to time Lions will take

 on a special sight-impaired project, e.g. assist an individual to get medical attention for a difficult vision problem that